 DIY Pulling Check Engine Light Diagnostic Codes

 Downloading the check engine light diagnostic trouble codes from an automobile newer than 1995 is easy and fun in my opinion.
 They equip these automobiles with OBD II systems.
 This stands for onboard diagnostics second-generation.
 What this means to mechanics is standardization applied to all vehicles.

-As an example, if you pull a code P0500 for a vehicle speed sensor circuit malfunction, it will represent the same problem on a Chevrolet as it does on a Nissan or Kia.
+As an example, if you pull a code P0328 for a knock sensor circuit malfunction, it represents the same problem on a Chevrolet as it does on a Nissan or Kia.
 This standardization also had a major impact on the cost of the tool used to pull these diagnostic codes.
 If you just want to read and erase codes you can find tools to perform this function for less than $20.

 This removes two barriers from the do it yourself auto mechanics list of reasons why they don’t want to do it.
 With the low cost and cleanliness of the operation there’s no harm in giving it a try.
 Another thing to consider is, sometimes these codes are set intermittently and no major problem exists on the automobile.
 By clearing the codes and seeing if it returns you have performed the first recommended step of diagnosis in almost any check engine light situation.

 Replacing Engine Air and Cabin Filters